What Are Ecobricks?

 If you’re wanting to spice up your style at home or in the garden and make some home-made furniture, try a couple of D-I-Y projects and make a new desk or table, or even a couple of stalls to sit at them.
 And at the time of writing, we’re currently in isolation, so we have plenty of time on our hands right now (Want to know more things to do in isolation?)

 Have a little surf for some online Ecobrick community inspiration and you may even find yourself with a new outdoor planter or water feature!

 They also provide a healthy and forward-thinking way to have some creative fun with the kids, helping them understand why we need to help reduce waste.
 They can use them for school projects, arts and crafts, fort-building, and in-school presentations.
 Bring them into schools and get everyone talking about it, and help spread awareness far and wide!

-Or if you feel the benefits of Ecobricks are better placed elsewhere, you can go to the Ecobricks exchange website where you can find a drop-off hub.
-Your Ecobrick will then be transported across the planet to help support the places that need them the most.
+Or if you feel the benefits of Ecobricks are better placed elsewhere else, you can go to the Ecobricks exchange website where you can find a drop-off hub where they can be put to good use on other projects.

 An Interim Solution To Our Unrecyclable Waste Problem